 frequently asked questions

 • If you’ve ever wanted to improve your musical abilities you’ve come to the right place.
-Private lessons can be a great next step for anyone seeking to grow as a musician.
+Private lessons in piano or voice can be a great next step for anyone seeking to grow as a musician.
 Each student brings something unique to the table and lessons are designed to reflect individual needs.
 Students will learn every week how to strengthen weak areas, encourage good habits, cultivate creativity, and develop individual expression.

 • Although I am comfortable teaching a wide variety of ages, I now specialize in certain age age groups.
 I accept piano students between the ages of 5-18 and voice students between the ages of 10-18.

 • Piano students will need to have a way to practice between lessons which means having regular access to a piano.
-For beginning students, a keyboard is fine to start with - something with at least 61 keys and weighted action is ideal.
+For beginning students, a keyboard is fine to start with - something with at least 61 keys and weighted action is preferred.

 Voice students have the advantage of constant access to their instrument, but will need something to record exercises during lessons and to practice with at home, like a handheld digital recorder or the Voice Memos app for iPhone.